GuruSarvankar/GuruSarvankar/README.md

 ### Hi there 👋

+My name is Gurunath Sarvankar, I am an experienced Web, UI and UX Designer based in Helsinki, Finland.
+Skilled in Figma, Adobe Suit, HTML, and CSS.
+Completed User Experience Certificate Course from Nielsen Norman Group and bachelor's degree in Commerce from Mumbai University.

 <!--
 **GuruSarvankar/GuruSarvankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.